- Managing Tracks

 Flick the track left to delete it or change the order of the tracks using the ‘Edit‘ button and dragging the table entry to a new position.

 The table is grouped into ‘SetLists’.
-A SetList is an ordered list of tracks.
+These are an ordered list of tracks.
 Use SetLists for the different situations where you play your tracks, perhaps practising with different groups, or for performances.
 The SetList is headed by an area showing its name and some buttons.
-The tracks can be reorganized within the SetList by again using the ‘Edit‘ button and dragging.
-Press ‘Play‘ to play the entire SetList together with an inter-track gap that you assign.
+The tracks can be reorganised within the SetList by using the ‘Edit‘ button and dragging.
+Press ‘Play‘ to play the entire SetList together with a gap that you assign.
 Configure the length of this gap and the SetList name by pressing ‘Configure‘.
 You can delete empty SetLists by pressing ‘Del‘ and create new ones by pressing ‘New‘.

-Tracks are duplicated by pressing ‘Duplicate‘.
-The duplicate may then be dragged into another position, perhaps into another SetList.
+Tracks are duplicated by pressing the Duplicate button (two overlapping rectangles).
+The duplicate appears immediately next to the original.
+This duplicate may then be dragged into another position, perhaps into another SetList.